billyrigdon/RigdonOS/README.md

 ## Prerequisites

-&nbsp;

-At a minimum, you will need to have npm and node.js installed on your machine.
+##### At a minimum, you will need to have npm and node.js installed on your machine.
 To take advantage of the automated build script you will also need to have docker installed.

 &nbsp;